-Welcome to our new blog series – SoIN Cities.
-Our goal is to keep visitors and locals alike in the know and give them a taste of our area of Southern Indiana, home to Clark and Floyd Counties, as well as several charming and eclectic cities.
+Welcome to our SoIN Cities and regions series.
+Our goal is to keep visitors and locals alike in the know and give them a taste of our area of Southern Indiana, home to Clark and Floyd Counties.
 We’re highlighting the unique places, faces, authentic events and more in cities that make the area SoIN!
 Check out the other pages in the series, Jeffersonville, Clarksville, Western, Eastern, and Northern.

 We kicked off the SoIN City blog series with an Insider’s Guide to Jeffersonville.
 And now we’re giving you a taste of the second city in the series – New Albany.